Niladri962/Splashs/README.md

 Brief explanation of what a splash screen is and its importance in providing a smooth user experience.
 Introduction to the purpose of the guide: to demonstrate how to implement a splash screen in an Android application using GitHub as a collaborative platform.

+1. Understanding Splash Screens:

+Explanation of what a splash screen is and why it's used.
+Benefits of having a splash screen in an Android application.
+Considerations for designing an effective splash screen.

+2. Setting Up the Android Project:

+Creating a new Android project in Android Studio.
+Setting up the project structure and dependencies.
+Initializing a GitHub repository for the project.